zigasancin/wordpress-optimization-toolbox/plugins/wp-optimize/readme.txt

 * Fix Interface

 == Upgrade Notice ==
-* 3.2.14: Fixes (including WP 6.2/PHP 8.X compatibility fixes) - a recommended update for all
+* 3.2.21: Fix a fatal error when updating from older version